Ethan Astaneh is a Financial Advisor in the firm’s Vancouver office where he specializes in retirement transitions and planning for business owners.

 - Charitable giving: Helping clients maximize their charitable legacy

 Ethan holds a Bachelor of Commerce degree from the UBC Sauder School of Business with a double specialization in Finance and Mathematics.
-He is also president of the False Creek Community Association, and a member of CALU, Advocis and FP Canada.
+He is also president of the False Creek Community Association, and a member of CALU, Advocis, FP Canada and the Family Enterprise Xchange.

-In his spare time, Ethan likes to spend time with his wife Kailee, children Elijah and Millie and dog Max.
-He also likes to run, play soccer, ski, sail, surf, travel, and cook.
+In his spare time, Ethan likes to head outdoors with his wife Kailee, children Elijah, Millie and Daisy, and his dog Max.
+He also likes to read, run, play soccer, ski, sail, surf, travel, and cook.
 Additionally, prior to entering the financial industry Ethan was a chef and continues to put his culinary curiosity to work at home.

 Question & Answers